-Changing real estate market conditions in recent years have created an entirely new set of challenges for our clients.
+Rapidly changing real estate market conditions over the last decade have created entirely new challenges for our clients.
 We assist real estate developers and lenders alike in working through those challenges as they try to weather the storm and keep projects viable during trying economic times.
 We have significant experience in evaluating incomplete and distressed development projects and consulting and advising our clients based on their interests in those projects.
 Those clients include potential bulk purchasers and successor developers, the original developers, and lenders analyzing options related to their collateral.

 The growth of wireless technology has resulted in a significant increase in the construction of wireless communication towers and facilities.
 Our attorneys know and understand federal, state, and local regulations pertaining to the location and construction of such facilities and have experience in obtaining special use permits and other regulatory approvals while dealing effectively with any opposition.